Pennsylvania in the First World War

 Major, U.S. Army (retired)

 Eddystone Rifle Plant - History of the Last Remaining Building

 Articles by Chris Gibbons related to the First World War published in The Philadelphia Inquirer

 Great War-related local history articles in The Luminary, the weekly newspaper that serves the Muncy, Montgomery and Hughesville area in eastern Lycoming County.

 Black Americans - Montgomery County - The outbreak of World War One caused a dwindling work force and a diminished flow of immigrants from Europe who had previously been hired as laborers.
 At the same time wartime industrial expansion led to the recruitment of black workers, particularly in the steel industry.
 The Alan Wood Steel Company of Conshohoken recruited black workers from as far away as Saluda County, South Carolina, and erected a tent camp for laborers until the new workers could find permanent housing.
 Blacks held mostly undesireable jobs until the Second World War when further labor shortages compelled the company to offer blacks skilled jobs and to discontinue discriminatory promotion practices.
 Blacks were also drafted separately into a segregated army.

 Liberty War Scrap Book compiled in three volumes by Emily Price Flynn, Easton, PA.
 The book was a gift from her mother December 25, 1917.
-From the collection of Charles Miller.
+From the collection of Charles A. Miller.